jg-l/quizzler-flutter/README.md

 # Quizzler ❓

+## Modification

+- Instead of relying on a 3rd party package for a dialog, we use `alertDialog` instead
+- Core logic is the same but with a neater implementation
+- Scorekeeper (the tally) is inside `QuizBrain` to keep it neat

 ## Our Goal

 In this tutorial we will be reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.